damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 ## LDAP/Active Directory Improvements

+This release contains several improvements to LDAP/Active Directory support for GitLab CE and EE:

 - CE/EE - Request only the LDAP user/group attributes that GitLab requires (CE [!6187] and EE [!712]).
 Reduces the amount of data across the wire between GitLab and the LDAP/Active Directory server.
 Also, decreases the object memory footprint within GitLab.
 - EE - Faster Active Directory nested group and ranged member (large group) retrieval ([!719])
 - EE - Add 'Sync now' option to group membership page when LDAP group links are present ([!704])